RibeiroGroup/Tutorials/1_ClassicalHarmonicOscillator/instructions.md

 $\Large f(x) = f(a) + f'(a)(x-a) + \frac{1}{2}f''(a)(x-a)^2 + \frac{1}{6}f'''(a)(x-a)^3 + \mathcal{O}[(x-a)^4] \qquad$    (1)

 From this equation, we can see that information about the function at some region $x$ can be obtained using information of the function at some point $a$.
-Using a Taylor series expansion will allow us to determine the position of the particle at some time step  ($t_{n+1} = x$) using only information of the previous time step $t_n = a$.
+Using a Taylor series expansion will allow us to determine the position of the particle at some time step  $(t_{n+1} = x)$ using only information of the previous time step $t_n = a$.
 Substituting these definition into the Taylor series (and replacing $f$ with $y$), we get

 $\Large y(t_{n+1}) = y(t_n) + \dot{y}(t_n)(t_{n+1}-t_n) + \frac{1}{2}\ddot{y}(t_n)(t_{n+1}-t_n)^2 + \frac{1}{6}\dot{}\ddot{y}(t_n)(t_{n+1}-t_n)^3 + \mathcal{O}[(t_{n+1}-t_n)^4] $